 Over the last several years Mr. Boston has served as an ISS/ DAEP director and full-time substitute teacher for North East Independent School District in San Antonio, Texas.
-Where he partnered with teachers and administrators in managing and addressing a wide range of student behavioral and socio-emotional issues at secondary level.
-Mr. Boston brings experience in classroom management and on campus intervention.
-He’s traveled nation wide and internationally to speak to youth, young adults, educators, community, and church leaders about the importance of building meaningful relationships in order to make a lasting and transformative impact.
+Where he partnered with teachers and administrators in managing and addressing a wide range of student behavioral and socio-emotional issues at the secondary level.
+Mr. Boston brings experience in classroom management and on-campus intervention.
+He’s traveled nationwide and internationally to speak to youth, young adults, educators, community, and church leaders about the importance of building meaningful relationships in order to make a lasting and transformative impact.

 Mr. Boston’s desire and goal is to inspire, empower, and motivate students and educators to be successful.